ogbanumek/Hello-World/readme.txt

-I will build a solar system in my country in 2 years time
+Iwill build a solar system in my country in 2 years time

 people will love it